Explore Plovdiv Like A Local: Part 1

 Grebna Baza (Rowing base)

-The Rowing Base has always been a prefered place to visit by locals.
+The Rowing Base (or Channel) has always been a prefered place to visit by locals.
 The long lanes around the channel are great for exercise, riding a bike and long walks.
 In the warm months (especially weekends) you’d often see locals there just walking around with their friends and families or relaxing at one of the cafes, eating deeply fried sprats (tsatsa) with chips and beer (it’s kind of a tradition).
 Also don’t be surprised if you see the local rowing team practising at the base, competitions are often held there!

 Garden of Tsar Simeon